kx-amplifier: A very high performance 28 Watt class A Current Feedback Amplifier

 Some Notes About the Power Transformer

-Anand Raman suggested builders look at Toroidy Transformers, Poland, who manufacture stock transformers especially for audio – these come as standard with a GOSS band (aka flux band or ‘belly’ band) and an interwinding screen.
+Anand Raman, a US based builder, also suggested builders look at Toroidy Transformers, Poland, who manufacture stock transformers especially for audio – these come as standard with a GOSS band (aka flux band or ‘belly’ band) and an interwinding screen.
 Here is the link:-

 As always, if you have any questions, don’t hesitate to contact me.
 Happy building!